bahtiyartan/troia/docs/74VectorDB.rst

 	ENDIF;

-After connecting a LLM Gateway you can just use GETVECTOREMBEDDINGS() system function to calculate embedding vector your text data.
-Here is the syntax of GETVECTOREMBEDDINGS() command.
+After connecting a LLM Gateway you can just use LLMACTION GETEMBEDDINGS command to calculate embedding vector your text data.
+Here is the syntax of LLMACTION GETEMBEDDINGS command.

 ::

-	GETVECTOREMBEDDINGS({endpointName}, {modelId}, {text}, {embeddingModel});
+	LLMACTION GETEMBEDDINGS CONNECTIONNAME {connectionName} MODELID {modelId} PROMPT {text} EMBEDDINGMODEL {embeddingModel} TO {targetSybol};

-	{endpointName}	: endpoint connection name.
+	{connectionName}	: endpoint connection name.
 	{modelId} 		: ModelId defined on LLM-Gateway.
 	{text} 			: The input text for which vector embeddings will be generated.
-	{embeddingModel} : Embedding model name on LLM-Gateway.
+	{embeddingModel}: Embedding model name on LLM-Gateway.
+	{targetSybol}   : String variable to set comma separated embeddings.

 {modelId} and {embeddingModel} parameters are dependent to the LLM Gateway configuration, so these parameters must be ready before writing the code.